 When the person helping you genuinely asks about your next project and even offers some suggestions or advice.
-That feeling of being surrounded by people you just ‘get you’.
+That feeling of being surrounded by people who just ‘get you’.
 Where we are praised for our ‘collections’ and jokingly compare our number of ‘UFO’s.’

 A place where we’re free to create and inspire each other.
 A place we always feel welcome.
 A place where we ‘belong’.

 You may find this place in a huge 2000 square foot fabric warehouse in Illinois, or a quilt shop that shares half of a convenience store in North Dakota.
-They may sell all the quilting supplies you could ever need or maybe just machines, notions and/or a few classes.
+They may sell all the quilting supplies you could ever need or maybe just machines, notions and a few classes.
 Either way, the products offered don’t really seem to matter.